 Air China cooperated with renowned British design firm JPA and well-respected Chinese artist, Meilin Han (韩美林) to design the interiors of the 747-8I.
 Han is famous for his design of the Air China phoenix logo, Fuwa dolls for the 2008 Beijing Olympics, and various other artworks that showcase the beauty of the Chinese culture.
 For the 747-8I interior theme, Han incorporated three ancient Chinese elements: auspicious clouds (祥云), potter’s clay (陶土), and fortunate phoenix (瑞凤).
 Together, they represent harmony among sky, earth, and flying.
 The delicately designed cabin will allow passengers to have a spectacular cultural journey once they enter the aircraft.

 The 74H has a four-class 365-seat configuration and is installed with seats that are mostly identical with that of the 777-300ER.
 There are 12 suites in First Class, 54 seats in Business Class, 66 seats in Premium Economy, and 233 seats in Economy Class.
 First Class, located on the lower deck behind Business Class, is configured in a 1-2-1 layout.
-Each seat features a 24-inch 16:9 screen, personal wardrobes, and various storage areas for each customer.
+For each customer, the Zodiac UK (Contour) Venus seat features a 24-inch 16:9 screen, personal wardrobes, and various storage areas.
 There are also liftable panels in the middle seats to increase privacy.
 The mood lighting of the Boeing Sky Interior further enhances the flying experience.

 Business Class features 2 different variants of layout: 2-2 for the upper cabin and 2-2-2 for the lower cabin.
 The seat type, B/E Aerospace Parallel Diamond, is utilized by carriers including KLM, Lufthansa, and Qatar Airways.
 The angled seat placement provides passengers with more privacy, while the lie-flat design allows passengers to enjoy a comfortable sleep.
 The armrest is liftable to provide further space and comfort.
 A 15.4-inch PTV screen is installed on each seat for entertainment purposes.